EVOLVING SINCE 2018

 Noah Walton | Founder & Project Coordinator

-Born in London, Noah is passionate about creating an educational, ecological, social engagement hub and hostel in the city.
+Born in London, Noah is passionate about creating a hostel and hub for sustainability and social change in the city.
 His passion comes from first-hand experience of visiting communities around the world.
 He is well organised with a track record of successful projects:

 He has co-founded two residential communities in London, both of which continue to thrive.
 Having lived in communities for the past 6 years, he has extensive experience facilitating successful group environments.